Chengcheng-Xiao/Chengcheng-Xiao.github.io/_posts/2023-01-12-MAE_decompose.md

 Additional remarks:

 - Within the rigid band approximation (the band structure as well as the orbital components of corresponding wavefunctions are fixed).
 We can adjust the Fermi level so that the occupations are changed.
 This way, since the MAE heavily depends on the coupling between occupied and un-occupied states, we can estimate how the MAE will change under sufficiently small doping.
-This is what Fig. 3(c) and 3(d) in [PRL 110, 097202 (2013)](https://journals.aps.org/prl/pdf/10.1103/PhysRevLett.110.097202) show.
+This is what Fig. 3(c) and 3(d) in [:link: PRL 110, 097202 (2013)](https://journals.aps.org/prl/pdf/10.1103/PhysRevLett.110.097202) show.

 - For periodic systems, this method can be generalized by adding k-dependence, and we can have a plot of the MAE contribution of each k-point.
 The total MAE should be averaged using k-point weight.